 To prevent extensive bark damage, use a 3-cut procedure when pruning branches that are greater than 1½ inches in diameter.
 Make the first cut 6 to 12 inches from the main branch or trunk.
 Cut upward and go about one-third of the way through the branch.
 Make the second cut 1 to 2 inches beyond the first.
 Saw downward from the top of the branch.
 As the second cut is made, the weight of the branch will cause it to break at the pivot point between the two cuts.
 (The initial, bottom cut prevents the branch from ripping off a large piece of bark as it breaks.)
 Make the final cut just beyond the branch collar and branch bark ridge.
 More information about pruning trees can be found in this publication: Pruning Trees: Shade, Flowering, and Conifer

 Do not apply a pruning paint or wound dressing to pruning cuts.
 The application of a pruning paint or wound dressing does not prevent wood decay and may actually interfere with the tree's natural wound responses.
 However, there is an exception to the no paint recommendation.
 If an oak tree needs to be pruned in spring or summer, for example to correct storm damage, immediately (within 15 minutes) paint the pruning cuts with a latex house paint to prevent the transmission of oak wilt.
+The paint can be any color, although green, brown, or black will blend in and look better than other colors.

 Learn more about Oak Wilt in this Article: Oak Wilt